Gotas oculares para la alergia

-Allergy eye drops are specially designed to help alleviate the uncomfortable eye symptoms associated with allergies, such as eye itching, redness, and watering.
+Allergy eye drops are specially designed to help alleviate the uncomfortable eye symptoms associated with allergies, such as eye itching, itchy red eyes, and itchy watery eyes.
 You may also experience blurred vision, a burning sensation in your eyes, swollen eyelids, and sensitivity to light due to allergies.
 If you have any of these symptoms, it is a good idea to get checked out by your doctor to rule out any other causes.
-He or she can offer you a professional diagnosis and make treatment recommendations based on your individual needs.
+He or she can offer you a professional diagnosis and make eye irritation treatment recommendations based on your individual needs.
 Eye irritation from allergies is uncomfortable but very treatable.
 If you need fast, occasional relief from eye allergy symptoms, allergy eye drops may be able to help.
 Talk to your doctor to find out which OTC allergy eye drops may be right for you.
+CVS offers a variety of allergy eye drops from top brands like Visine y Pataday.
+Shop our wide selection for fast eye allergy relief!

 There is no doubt that itchy eyes from allergies are unpleasant to deal with.
 But the good news is that itchy eye relief is available - you don't need to just suffer through red, irritated eye symptoms!
 Itchy red eyes that are caused by allergies can often be avoided by simply limiting your exposure to the allergen itself.
 For those with outdoor or seasonal allergies to allergens like the pollen from trees, weeds, and grass, try keeping an eye on the pollen count.
 Watch the weather report each day and try to minimize your time spent outdoors on days when the pollen count is high.
 Stay indoors and run your AC instead of opening the windows.
 If you have year round allergies to indoor allergens such as pet dander, dust mites, and mold, you should do what you can to minimize the allergens in your home.
 Wash your linens in very hot water and invest in special bedding and pillowcases to keep dust mites out.
 Designate certain areas of your home, such as the bedroom, as pet-free zones.
 If you play with your pet, be sure to wash your hands right after and change your clothing, too.
 Keep damp locations like the bathroom and the basement clean and dry to discourage mold from growing.
 A dehumidifier may also help by removing moisture from the air.